nikolett0203/RulesTools/README.md

 - **Purpose:** Generates a styled scatterplot to visualize the relationship between two continuous variables, and annotates the plot with the Pearson correlation coefficient and p-value.
 - **Parameters:**
   - `data`: The dataframe containing the columns to be plotted.
-  - `xV`: The column name for the data you want to plot on the x-axis.
+  - `xV`: The column name (as a string) for the data you want to plot on the x-axis.
-  - `yV`: The column name for the data you want to plot on the y-axis.
+  - `yV`: The column name (as a string) for the data you want to plot on the y-axis.
   - `labx`: The label (as a string) for the x-axis of the plot.
   - `laby`: The label (as a string) for the y-axis of the plot.
 - **Example Usage:**